 In September, Beatrice flew to Florence before jetting off for her third Caribbean jaunt where she was photographed lounging on a beach in Great Guana Cay, home to just 150 people, and blessed with a five and a half mile stretch of sandy white beach, virgin forest and pristine coral reefs.

-Some other independent journalists are also seeking answers to similar questions about the activities of other alleged royal benefit scroungers.
 In a recent column for the Daily Mail, renowned independent investigative journalist, Richard Littlejohn, asked how her father, who has a modest naval pension, could afford a £13m property and pay for regular private jet flights?

 “The Royal Family is still guarding secrets that we the people should know about”, said the Guardian.